NodeJS-Project-archive/deployer-automation/README.md

 > bower install

-### Note
+### About
-Make sure that commands need to be run to deploy your project should be added in .bat file (Windows) or .sh file (Linux) respective of the operating system.
-Put your script files in `cmd_files` folder.
+The commands need to be run to deploy your project should be entered as processes if it needs different processes add new process.
+After adding commands click `Execute Commands` to deploy the project.

+#### Note
+Change the script file extension according to the operating system (.bat file for Windows and .sh file for Linux ) in `server.js` file.

 ## Documentation